CPREgroup/SpecNeRF-v2/README.md

 ## Intro

-Spec-NeRF jointly optimizes the degradation parameters and achieves high-quality multi-spectral image reconstruction results at novel views, which only requires a low-cost camera and filters.
+Spec-NeRF jointly optimizes the degradation parameters and achieves high-quality multi-spectral image reconstruction results at novel views, which only requires a low-cost camera (like phone camera but in RAW mode) and several off-the-shelf color filters.
 We also provide real scenario and synthetic datasets for related studies.

 ## Preliminaries